 On Day 2 we were called to show up big and tease out what it meant to create belonging, new words and patterns so we can shape the world we want to live in.
 We talked about compassionate communities and the project of decolonising healthcare.

 Special event: Book Launch

 Don’t miss the launch of Compassion Revolution: Start Now.
 Use What You Have.
 Keep Going.
-A new book by Mary Freer to be launched at 11am by Shannon Weber.
+A new book by Mary Freer.

-This year we meet a woman who President Obama named a White House Champion of Change: Haben Girma; Australia’s 419th Socceroo & 40th Captain, a human rights activist who is currently working to help sports women in Afghanistan make a safe escape: Craig Foster; A Social Change Maker whose TED talk has been viewed more than a million times: Jeremy Forbes.
+Last year we met a woman who President Obama named a White House Champion of Change: Haben Girma; Australia’s 419th Socceroo & 40th Captain, a human rights activist who is currently working to help sports women in Afghanistan make a safe escape: Craig Foster; A Social Change Maker whose TED talk has been viewed more than a million times: Jeremy Forbes.

-We hear how a small town in the UK dramatically lowered Emergency presentations and how a psychiatrist in New Zealand is building a more compassionate system of care.
+We heard how a small town in the UK dramatically lowered Emergency presentations and how a psychiatrist in New Zealand is building a more compassionate system of care.

 “When patterns are broken,